-Please read all the information provided through the end of this page before clicking on the link to start the online check in process!
+WELCOME!
+Please read all of the information on this page before you click on the link to start your online check in process!

-- Students with a Transfer Pending I-20 must complete both check-in’s within 15 days of the program start date on their I-20.
+Transfer-in F-1 students must complete all online check in requirements within 15 days of the program start date on their I-20.

-All international students must report their United States local home physical address (no P.O.
-Boxes) to the University of Florida as it is required that we always have the correct home address for our students.
-If you have not arranged housing yet, please enter address where you will be staying tonight, then you can update within 10 days of your move in, at your one.UF account.
-The link the address update is in the online check in process.
+Check-In Step 3: U.S. & Emergency Address Update - All international students must report their United States local home physical address (no P.O.
+Boxes) to the University of Florida as it is required that we have the correct home address for our students at all times.
+If you have not arranged housing yet, please enter address where you will be staying tonight, then you can update within 10 days of your move in, at your ONE.UF account.
+The link for these addresses will be in your on-line check in.

 International students will always see the "No Drop Activity - Add Allowed (Term Year) Restrict Dropping of Courses" hold on your account.
-This hold is specific to each semester and only takes effect after the drop-add deadline for that term and cannot be cleared.
-It is there to prevent you, as an international student, from falling out of status by going below the required number of credits; it does not affect adding classes.
+This hold is specific to each semester, and only takes effect after the drop-add deadline for that term.
+It is there to prevent you, as an international student, from falling out of status by going below the required number of credits; it does not affect adding classes to your course registration.
+The No Drop Activity hold is the only hold placed on your account by the International Center and cannot be cleared.

 Frequently, students have the immunization hold.
 To clear this hold, you will have to submit immunization documentation to the Health Compliance Office of the Student Health Care Center/Infirmary.
 If you have submitted your documentation, but this hold remains on your record, you will need to contact the Health Compliance Office, and follow their directions, to have it removed.